MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### sentenceCase

-Capitalize the first letter of the first word in a heading and leave others letter lowercase.
+Capitalize the first letter of the first word in a heading and leave others letters lowercase.

 ```
 sentenceCase('<text>')